rambethina/java/pages/mydoc/mydoc_week_nine.md

 ## Programming an OOP system - Reference implementation

-* For our final project we will work on creating an eCommerce system.
+* For our final project we will work on creating an [eCommerce system](https://rambethina.github.io/java/mydoc_week_eight.html#final-project-more-details-will-be-added-later-this-section-is-more-of-a-helper-to-think-through-object-oriented-programming).
 During this class we will implement one module in our eCommerce Application.

 Inventory module should satisfy the following
 * Store items in our inventory.
 (In reference it is hardcoded in `com.inventory.Inventory`, initializeInventory() method, later you will read from a file instead. )
 * Display items in our inventory.
 * Total cost of our inventory.
+(Sample provided for this function)
-* Search based on ISBN Number.
+* Search based on ISBN Number.(Inclass exercise)

 [Sample starter](https://github.com/rambethina/ECommerceInventoryModule)